MDAnalysis/MDAnalysis.github.io/about.md

 - **2017**: @utkbansal
 - **2016**: @fiona-naughton, @jdetle

-The following technical writiers were sponsored to work on MDAnalysis through the [Google Season of Docs](https://developers.google.com/season-of-docs) program.
+The following technical writers were sponsored to work on MDAnalysis through the [Google Season of Docs](https://developers.google.com/season-of-docs) program.

 - **2019**: @lilyminium